lukecyb8687/Voice-Conversion-VAE/README.md

 | Hand-written digit | Hand-writing style | Nominal number  |
 | Speech Frame       | Phonetic content   | Speaking source |

+The architecture of the encoder, decoder and VAE model can be doung in the *sideComparisonVAE.ipynb* file.

 ## Training Procedure

 - Training a VAE involves sampling from a distribution of a latent variable *z*.
 Therefore, we introduce a re-parametrization trick to introduce stochasticity into this latent variable.